-If your dog is already crate trained, her kennel may indeed be the place she already goes to when a storm approaches.
-If so, allow her to go where she feels comfortable and don’t try to force her to come out and be social during a storm.
+If your dog is already crate trained, her kennel may already be the place she goes to when a storm approaches.
+If so, allow her to go where she feels comfortable, and don’t try to force her to come out and be social during a storm.

 Even if your dog is panicking, try to ignore those behaviors and go about your business.
 Although it may seem cruel, keeping your emotions in check is an important factor in breaking a cycle of associating storms with negative emotions for your dog.

 Some reassurance is certainly okay.
 But if you overdo it or get caught up in your dog’s reaction, you could be reinforcing that panicked state.